Online Atlanta Data Science Boot Camp

 - You’re a full-time student with the desire to maximize your skills and grow your knowledge.

 Get Program Info

-What is it like to study data science at an online boot camp?
+What is it like to study at an online data science boot camp?

 One of the main advantages of attending an online data science and analytics boot camp is flexibility.
 Through a fully online, live classroom experience, the classroom comes to you, no matter where you are.
-Through our part-time format, you’ll attend classes conveniently held during evenings and weekends to fit around your existing schedule.
+Through our part-time format, you’ll attend classes conveniently held during evenings to fit around your existing schedule.